lowRISC/opentitan/doc/ug/install_instructions/index.md

 To get started faster we use the web installer in the following.

-1. Go to the [Xilinx download page](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2018-3.html) and download two files for Vivado 2018.3.
+1. Go to the [Xilinx download page](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2020-1.html) and download two files for Vivado 2020.1.
-   (The version can be chosen on the left side if version 2018.3 is not already selected.)
+   (The version can be chosen on the left side if version 2020.1 is not already selected.)
-   1. The file "Vivado HLx 2018.3: WebPACK and Editions - Linux Self Extracting Web Installer".
+   1. The file "Xilinx Unified Installer 2020.1: Linux Self Extracting Web Installer".
    2. The "Digests" file below the download.

    ![Vivado download site](img/install_vivado/vivado_download.png)